pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/Happenings-in-the-Pulsar-Neighborhood-April-22.md

 ### **ApacheCon ‘22**

-ApacheCon North America dates and location have been announced.
-The event is October 3-6 in New Orleans.
-The Call for Papers has opened and there is an Apache Pulsar track!
+ApacheCon North America dates and location have been announced, October 3-6 in New Orleans.
+The [Call for Papers](https://www.apachecon.com/acna2022/) has opened and there is an Apache Pulsar track!
 Other tracks include Big Data, Search, IoT, Cloud, Fintech, and Tomcat.
 And we bet that our neighbors can come up with a talk that would fit in each of these categories, so please submit your talks and lets have Pulsar take over Apache Con!

 Also, we want to take a moment to thank David Fisher, PMC member (and former mentor to Pulsar when it was in incubation) for proposing and captaining the CFP process for the Pulsar track.